Make it seven! Ballon d'Or winner Messi hits treble as 'MSG' ignite against Mallorca | Goal.com

 Fans roared as Messi, accompanied by his three children, held aloft the golden ball he won in Monday’s gala in Paris, a token of his quality and uniqueness.

-Messi had been level with Cristiano Ronaldo on five, but the sixth puts him on a plane of his own.
+Messi had been level with Cristiano Ronaldo on five, but the sixth puts him on a level of his own.
 The best player in the world, now and ever.

 Of course, those who regularly see him in the flesh already knew that, with the thousands of Barcelona fans present on a chilly evening in Catalonia knowing they were in for a treat.